nlpdata/mrc_bert_baseline/README.md

 }
 ```

-Here, we show the usage of our baseline by a demo designed for the [DREAM](https://dataset.org/dream/) dataset.
+Here, we show the usage of this baseline by a demo designed for the [DREAM](https://dataset.org/dream/) dataset.

   1. Download and unzip the pre-trained language model from https://github.com/google-research/bert. and set up the environment variable for BERT by ```export BERT_BASE_DIR=/PATH/TO/BERT/DIR```.
   2. Copy the data folder ```data``` from the [DREAM repo](https://github.com/nlpdata/dream) to ```ftlm++/```.